 The home inspection is a buyer’s opportunity to dig deeper and discover more about the home than they could see during the open house.
 The buyer wants to learn more about any health hazards, structural issues, and deal-breakers that the home may have in store.
 Then the buyer can decide if they're going to ask the seller to make the repairs, or if they’re comfortable make the repairs themselves.

-What are common issues found during inspections?
+Common issues found during inspections

 The point of the home inspection is to identify any health and safety issues, and address any problems that may make the home not as enjoyable to live in.
 While many problems could arise during a home inspection, these are some of the most common ones that tend to pop up.

 - Plumbing issues, such as leaks or lousy water pressure